Mexico City traffic is worst, drivers survey says

 In Moscow, half of drivers said they had spent more than three hours stuck in traffic.
 Drivers in Beijing and Shenzhen expressed the most anger, and New Delhi drivers were most likely to give up and head home rather than fight traffic.

-Overall, 60 percent of city-dwellers used a car or motorbike to commute an average of 12.8 miles (20.6 km) in 33 minutes -- travelling at 23 mph (37 kph).
+Overall, 60 percent of city-dwellers used a car or motorbike to commute an average of 12.8 miles in 33 minutes -- traveling at 23 mph.
 Some 13 percent commuted by bus and 7 percent by train.

 Stop-and-start traffic was the biggest complaint of drivers, followed by unreliable journey time, the slow pace, and rude or aggressive drivers.
 One in 10 had no complaints.